University Award for Distinguished Teaching

 - Evidence of student learning achievement.

-- Visible presentations of your teaching on campus or in other
+- Presentations of teaching on campus or in other

 - Practices that lead students to lives of purpose.